-- 2. Vertical distribution of recharge is specified in the Layer Indicator array I{RCH} , which defines the layer where recharge is applied. - 3.
+- 1. Recharge is only applied to the top grid layer. - 2.
+Vertical distribution of recharge is specified in the Layer Indicator array I{RCH} , which defines the layer where recharge is applied. - 3.
 Recharge is applied to the highest active cell in each vertical column.
 The user does not have to predetermine the layer to which recharge should be applied.
 The appropriate layer is automatically selected by the Recharge package.
 If the highest active cell is a constant-head cell recharge will be intercepted and cannot go deeper.

-Refer to the description of the Recharge package in McDonald and Harbaugh [81] for an example of using these options.
+Refer to the description of the Recharge package in McDonald and Harbaugh [85] for an example of using these options.

-2.6.1.8 MODFLOW | Flow Packages | Reservoir
+2.6.1.7 MODFLOW | Flow Packages | Reservoir

-The Reservoir package [40] is designed for cases where reservoirs are much greater in area than the area represented by individual model cells.
+The Reservoir package [43] is designed for cases where reservoirs are much greater in area than the area represented by individual model cells.
 More than one reservoir can be simulated using this package.
 The area subject to inundation by each reservoir is specified by assigning the reservoir number to selected cells.
 For reservoirs that include two or more areas of lower elevation separated by areas of higher elevation, the filling of part of the reservoir may occur before spill-ing over to an adjacent area.
 The package can simulate this process by specifying two or more reservoirs in the area of a single reservoir.